 The various networks in the Department helped Areej to maintain various academic and social ties.

 "Getting involved in all these communities opened my eyes to different worlds.
 There is the weekly circle that gathers PhD students and members of the Department to meet linguists from different parts of the world.
-This is complemented by the Graduate School which regularly brings PhD researchers from different disciplines under one roof."
+This is complemented by the Doctoral and Researcher College which regularly brings PhD researchers from different disciplines under one roof."

 In terms of challenges, Areej found that gathering her data was one of her biggest challenges because the private nature of it required significant ethical consideration.